iCliniq Logo

 Welcome to icliniq.com.

 Based on your query regarding thalassemia, my opinion is as follows:1.
 Looking at a regular hemoglobin level of 9-10%, I would suggest you increase the levels.
-Maintaining at this level increases further erythropoiesis (production of red blood cells).
+Maintaining this level increases further erythropoiesis (production of red blood cells).
 Close to 12-13 g% maintenance would be much better.
-Reduced hemoglobin, will reduce oxygen, which will impact overall body (weight loss) and could be the cause of headache at present.
+Reduced hemoglobin will reduce oxygen, which will impact the overall body (weight loss) and could be the cause of headaches at present.
 Immunity is also reduced, which is resulting in frequent infections.

 2. The antibodies may be increased in the blood, which could be more due to multiple transfusions.
-This could be causing a reduced increase in hemoglobin levels per transfusion leading on to iron overload.
-You need to look for regular blood donation from a small group (committed donors or donor adaption, 5-6 donors per case) to avoid any further antibodies risk.
+This could be causing a reduced increase in hemoglobin levels per transfusion, leading to iron overload.
+You need to look for regular blood donation from a small group (committed donors or donor adaptation, 5-6 donors per case) to avoid any further antibody risk.

-3. Iron chelation should be regularly done to maintain iron within normal levels.
+3. Iron chelation should be regularly done to maintain iron levels within normal.
 It should be done regularly.
 If possible, hepatic iron through liver biopsy estimation can be done.

-4. Heartbeats at a faster rate due to reduced hemoglobin and increased oxygen requirement (reduced hemoglobin means reduced oxygen carrying capacity).
-All the cells in the body have reduced oxygen, which is functioning below the capacity, which will affect weight.
+4. Heartbeats at a faster rate due to reduced hemoglobin and increased oxygen requirement (reduced hemoglobin means reduced oxygen-carrying capacity).
+All the cells in the body have reduced oxygen, which is functioning below capacity, which will affect weight.
 Recurrent infections will also impact weight.

 5. Tea with meals will reduce the absorption of food.
 Meat intake should be reduced.
 Plant-source protein would be better.
-Avoid any vitamin C rich food in the diet like orange or lime juice.
+Avoid any vitamin C-rich food in the diet, such as orange or lime juice.
 If needed can be taken separately after 2-3 hours of food intake.
 Adding vitamin E supplements will be helpful.
-Moderate weight gaining exercises with cycling, swimming, water aerobics will be helpful.
+Moderate weight-gaining exercises with cycling, swimming, and water aerobics will be helpful.

-6. Diet rich in fruit and vegetables is better for overall nutrition.
-Avoid food like oysters, liver, pork, beans, beef, peanut butter, tofu or other nonvegan food.
-Also avoid iron-fortified cereals, wheat, ragi and among fruits and vegetables, avoid prune juice, prunes, watermelon, spinach, leafy green vegetables, dates, raisins, broccoli, peas, and fava bean.
-Also, look for iron in snacks, candies, etc. Try to maintain intake of iron from overall diet to less than 18 mg per day.
+6. A diet rich in fruit and vegetables is better for overall nutrition.
+Avoid food like oysters, liver, pork, beans, beef, peanut butter, tofu, or other non-vegan food.
+Also, avoid iron-fortified cereals, wheat, ragi, and among fruits and vegetables, avoid prune juice, prunes, watermelon, spinach, leafy green vegetables, dates, raisins, broccoli, peas, and fava beans.
+Also, look for iron in snacks, candies, etc. Try to maintain intake of iron from the overall diet to less than 18 mg per day.

-7. As I told earlier, it is important to take more of foods which decrease iron absorption and reduce foods which increase iron absorption.
+7. As I told earlier, it is important to take more foods that decrease iron absorption and reduce foods that increase iron absorption.

 • Cereals like wheat bran, maize, oats, rice, and soy.
 Soy protein can be added in diet during muscle building exercises.
 It is important to avoid any vitamin C food along with this.